kaiwalyakoparkar/Data-Structures-And-Algorithm-Interview-Kit/ProblemSets/Matrix/KthElementInMatrix/Question and Logic.md

 # K<sup>th</sup> Element In Matrix

-Given a **N x N** matrix, where every row and column is sorted in non-decreasing order.
+Given aÂ **NÂ x N**Â matrix, where every row and column is sorted in non-decreasing order.
 Find the k<sup>th</sup> smallest element in the matrix.

 ### Example :